Saint: Islam

 Veneration of saints eventually became one of the most widespread Sunni practices for more than a millennium, before it was opposed in the twentieth century by the Salafi movement, whose various streams regard it as "being both un-Islamic and backwards ... rather than the integral part of Islam which they were for over a millennium."
 In a manner similar to the Protestant Reformation, the specific traditional practices which Salafism has tried to curtail in both Sunni and Shia contexts include those of the veneration of saints, visiting their graves, seeking their intercession, and honoring their relics.
-As Christopher Taylor has remarked: "[Throughout Islamic history] a vital dimension of Islamic piety was the veneration of Muslim saints….
+As Christopher Taylor has remarked: "[Throughout Islamic history] a vital dimension of Islamic piety was the veneration of Muslim saints ...
 [Due, however to] certain strains of thought within the Islamic tradition itself, particularly pronounced in the nineteenth and the twentieth centuries ... [some modern day] Muslims have either resisted acknowledging the existence of Muslim saints altogether or have viewed their presence and veneration as unacceptable deviations."

+Despite attempts by the Salafis to minimise the importance of saints in Islam, there are many living saints with huge popularity, often with millions of followers, mainly found in the Sufi orders or tariqat.
+They follow the teachings of the Muhammad and are usually direct descendants of him.
+They are also scholars of the religion.
+Well-known modern-day saints include Sheikh Nazim al Haqqani, Sheikh Hisham Kabbani, Sheikh Mehmet al Rabbani of the Naqshbandi Sufi Order, Habib Umar bin Hafidz of the Ba'Alawi Tariqat, Sheikh Muhammad al-Yaqoubi of the Shadhili Tariqa.

+Famous Islamic saints in history include Rumi, Ibn Arabi and Al Ghazzali.

 Judaism

-The term Tzadik, 'righteous', and its associated meanings developed in rabbinic thought from its Talmudic contrast with Hasid, 'pious', to its exploration in ethical literature, and its esoteric spiritualization in Kabbalah.
-In Hasidic Judaism, the institution of the Tzadik assumed central importance, combining former elite mysticism with social movement for the first time.
+The term Tzadik, 'righteous', and its associated meanings developed in rabbinic thought from its Talmudic contrast with Ḥasīd, 'pious'.

+In Morocco, the similarities of Moroccan Jewish and Muslim practices, including saint veneration, were used by colonial powers to claim Morocco was unified and consisted of a distinct nation, but were not sufficiently united to resist imperialism.